-The Case for a Global Payment Hub
+The Benefits of a Global Payment Hub

 Global corporate payments technology is changing at a rapid pace.
 So rapidly, in fact, that internal IT-managed platforms are not able to keep up and the challenges that ensue are left for the IT team to sort out.
 Let’s evaluate some of these challenges in the context of the return on investment (ROI) your organization would achieve by deploying a Connectivity-as-a-Service global payment hub.